Paris with Kids

 We found the nearest Metro station and made the trek out to the Eiffel Tower.
 We got off at the Bir-Hakeim Metro stop.
 This stop gave us the most amazing view of the Eiffel Tower at sunset as we pulled in.
 You MUST go to this bridge: Pont de Bir-Hakeim.
 The views are stunning and it makes for some great photos!

 We walked from our stop to the Eiffel Tower.
 It was a dream.
 Seeing it lit up at night never ever gets old.
 We walked Champ de Mars making several stops to people watch and let C run around.
 Eventually, it happened.
 The Effiel Tower began it's nightly sparkle.
 Charletta went crazy.
 She was squeeling and screaming that they were making it sparkle for her birthday.
 I could not have asked for a more perfect night with her.
+My younger self could have never imagined how fun it would be to take a toddler to the Eiffel Tower, especially at night!

 Day 4: Eiffel Tower, Carette Playgrounds & Eating